farlee2121/FsSpec/doc/2022-04-20 Arb reflection.md

   - Maybe call it `ConfigPriorityComposite`? or `ConfigBuilder`?
 - by separating out composition, consumers can create their own configuration priorities and strategies

+## Pickup state

+I ended up deciding to quit this path since the analysis is pretty complicated.
+It could be worth coming back to at a later time

+If I do return to it, I should probably consider using the compiler platform in conjunction with Unquote.
+This might let me create an analyzer that works on any reflected code instead of needing access to the original symbols.